AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 ## 4. Collectory (Data provider information)

 Services for interacting with attribution information, such as data provider metadata and citations.

+Explore interactively on the ALA <a href="https://collections.ala.org.au" target="_blank"> Collectory </a> app.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=collectory">Open API specification</a>